Embedding Microservice with OpenVINO Model Server (OVMS)

 -H 'Content-Type: application/json'

-3. Models repository Volume: The -v ./models:/models flag ensures the models directory is correctly mounted.
+The -v ./models:/models flag ensures the model directory is correctly mounted into the container.